 Mary Ellen Riell

-I am always looking for new ways to see the traditional subjects of garden, sea, landscape and the human figure.
-Viewing a scene from a variety of vantage points and times of day, often with the aid of a camera, is a key first step in finding the presentation that best suits the visual and conceptual ideas I want to convey.
-Working en plein air, I enjoy emphasizing the rich color and sensuous grace found in the curves, tilt and sway of plants and trees set against the hardscape elements of barns, houses, fences and sheds.
-Looking closely, staying focused and going with the flow are essential methods for expressing a subject’s mood and capturing a sense of place.
+Viewing a scene from as many different vantage points as possible, usually with the aid of a camera, is for me an indispensable way to find the presentation best suited to the visual and conceptual ideas I want to convey.
+I enjoy emphasizing the arabesque – the curves, tilt and sway of plants and trees.
+Looking closely, staying focused and going with the flow are essential to staying interested and capturing a sense of place.